osmanaliaydemir/getir/getir_mobile/README.md

 ## 🙏 Acknowledgments

 - Flutter team for amazing framework
-- GetIt & Injectable for clean DI
+- GetIt for simple and clean DI
 - BLoC pattern for state management
 - All open-source contributors